-FIGURE 16 AF-400 Drive Converter Module showing removal of heatsink Press-Pak SCRs, 40-60 KVA, 230 or 460V AC (Photo MG-5629-8)
+FIGURE 16 AF-400 Drive Converter Module showing removal of heatsink Press-Pak SCRs 40-60 KVA, 230 or 460V AC

-- 8. Note that 1SP, 2SP and 3SP SCRs are connected to the top heatsinks, whereas, 1SN, 2SN and 3SN SCRs are connected (back to back) on the bottom heatsink assembly - 9.
+- 7. Remove the two clamp nuts that secure the defective SCR, while supporting the bottom heatsink and clamp with one hand underneath the heatsink assembly.
+See Figure 16. - 8.
+Note that 1SP, 2SP and 3SP SCRs are connected to the top heatsinks, whereas, 1SN, 2SN and 3SN SCRs are connected (back to back) on the bottom heatsink assembly. - 9.
 NOTE CAREFULLY THE ARRANGEMENT OF THE CLAMP PARTS AND SCR ORIENTATION. - 10.
-Remove the clamp rods, thereby, separating the two heatsinks and permitting the defective SCR to be removed along with its red and white firing circuit leads which are previously removed from the pulse transformer printed circuit card. - 11.
-The gate and cathode leads of the replacement SCR should be connected to the pulse transformer card per the converter module elementary diagram.
-See FIGURE 17. - 12.
-The other SCR associated with the clamp assembly should be carefully lifted from the heatsink mounting surfaces.
+Remove the clamp rods, thereby, separating the two heatsinks and permitting the defective SCR to be removed along with its red and white firing circuit leads, which were previously removed from the pulse transformer printed circuit card.